Yongzhou (ancient China)

 Yong Province or Yongzhou was the name of various regions and provinces in ancient China, usually around the Wei River or the imperial capital.

 Geographical region

 In the Book of Documents, Yongzhou is mentioned as one of the legendary Nine Provinces of China's prehistoric antiquity.

 From the Western Zhou dynasty to the Western Jin dynasty, the name Yongzhou was applied to the area around the imperial capital, whether it was the Wei Valley (also known as Guanzhong) or the territory around Luoyang.
-When Emperor Wu of the Western Han dynasty created the 13 inspectorates (刺史部; cishi bu), the western part of Yongzhou became part of Liangzhou Inspectorate (凉州刺史部) and its eastern part was governed by the Colonel-Director of Retainers (司隶校尉).
+When Emperor Wu of the Western Han dynasty created the 13 inspectorates (刺史部; pinyin), the western part of Yongzhou became part of Liangzhou Inspectorate (凉州刺史部) and its eastern part was governed by the Colonel-Director of Retainers (司隶校尉).

 Han province

 When Emperor Wu of Han relocated the Han capital to Luoyang, he briefly established a formal Yong Province.
 However, he abolished it soon after.

 Han inspectorate

 In AD 194, the Eastern Han government established a Yongzhou Inspectorate overseeing the commanderies of Wuwei, Zhangye, Jiuquan, Dunhuang, and Xihai (西海) west of the Liang River.
 The inspectorate seat was at Guzhang (姑臧).
-In the year 213, the Liangzhou Inspectorate was abolished and the commanderies of the Three Guardians (三輔, sanfu) were absorbed as part of Yongzhou Inspectorate.
+In the year 213, the Liangzhou Inspectorate was abolished and the commanderies of the Three Guardians (三輔, pinyin) were absorbed as part of Yongzhou Inspectorate.